 - Say this again before the end of the show.
 “Please, nobody leave here tonight without getting a copy of our CD.
 We’ve shared this great show together so it would mean a lot to us if you’d take one.”

 It changes the request from a commerical pitch to an emotional connection.
 Allowing them to get a CD for no money just reinforces that.

 As soon as Griffin made this change, he started selling about $1200 per night on average, even including those people who took it for free!
 The average selling price was about $10.

 Because every person left each show with a CD, they were more likely to remember who they saw, tell friends about it, listen to it later, and become an even bigger fan afterwards.

-Then, when the band came back to a town where they had insisted that everyone take a CD, attendance at those shows doubled!
+Then, when the band returned to a town where they had insisted that everyone take a CD, attendance at those shows doubled!
 The people that took a CD became long-term fans and brought their friends to future shows.

-So, whatever you’re selling, emphasize the meaning of it over the price.
+So, whatever you’re selling, emphasize the meaning of it, not the price.